 But then something happened.
 Fanaticism took hold of some of his followers.
 They became violent.
 "To them the Holy Scriptures were but a dead letter, and they all began to cry, ‘The Spirit!
 The Spirit!"
 One leader of the fanatics, a Thomas Munzer, declared, "He who possesses this spirit, possesses the true faith, although he should never see the Scriptures in his life."

-Luther did not do away with the Bible-- He gave the Bible to the common people, and gave people the right to read it and find God's will for themselves.
+Luther did not do away with the Bible-- He gave the Bible to the common people, and gave people the right to read it in their own language, and find God's will for themselves.

 However, the authorities began to accuse Luther of insurrection.
 This is always the work of the great adversary the devil, to stir up mischief and then blame it on God's followers.
 Luther moved to stop the fanaticism.
 Not only were the people throwing off the authority of the Papacy but also the authority of God and of law abiding citizens.

 Is this where we are now heading.
-Are people now using Luther's writings, but throwing out the written commands of God's Word, and telling us that the Spirit is all they need!
-Are they now moving to rid us of all rules and laws?
+Are people now using Luther's writings to throw out the written commands of God's Word, and telling us that the Spirit is all they need!
+Could this escalate to resisting all rules and laws?
 Has the fanatical element again taken hold?

 Luther did move to counter act.
 His counter action helped save the reformation from disgrace.
 However Luther also made mistakes, his strong stand against fanaticism and violence was heroic and necessary, but then he also began to back pedal on many of his positions.
 His colleague, Karlstadt, was totally against the violent sectors and totally for the Bible as the source of truth, he was advocating reform in a decent orderly fashion, yet Luther also turned against him.